alvarogarcia7/blog_source/content/articles/2018-07-13-writing-safe-bash-scripts.markdown

 Usually, I design my scripts:

   * the function `process_file` to receive a single element (i.e., the function passed to `map` / iterate).
-  * Manually, I will list all files / candidates to a temporary file
+This is the hard part
-  * Review the candidates
+  * Create plumbing (either code or manual invocations), putting together the candidates with the other function.
-  * (with vim) turn the selected candidates into invocations.

 ### Example 1: a long-lived script

+This is a full example with code to plumb the candidate to the function.

 I want to remove all the existing files in a directory that are greater in size than 30 KB.
 (I know this can be done with `find -exec` or `ls | xargs rm`, this is just an example for arbitrary logic).